ImSahilShaikh/BE_IT_Assignments/TE_IT/SL3/Assignment3/readme.md

-use onkeypressup to do runtime validations
+use onkeyup to do runtime validations